libing0811/udacity_sensor_fusion_camera_project_one/README.md

         }
     }

+## For the following three tasks:
-## MP7.
-Performance Evaluation : the number of keypoints in preceding vehicle for detectors
-## MP.8 Performance Evaluation : the number of matched keypoints for detectors & descriptors
-## MP.9 Performance Evaluation : the used time for detectors & descriptors
+MP7.
+Performance Evaluation : the number of keypoints in preceding vehicle for detectors MP.8 Performance Evaluation : the number of matched keypoints for detectors & descriptors MP.9 Performance Evaluation : the used time for detectors & descriptors

 I have make the test with all possible detector / descriptor combinations.
 And I record the result of the combinations in the table below: